jason-victor1/MetaMask-wallet-setup/README.md

 # Using Sepolia Testnet with MetaMask

 This repository documents my process of setting up a MetaMask wallet for the Sepolia testnet.
-This included completing my first transaction and showcasing a screenshot of the transaction.
+This includes completing my first transaction and showcasing a screenshot of the transaction.
 Below is the step by step process.

 ## Table of Contents